 Explored by Denise of Chef Denise

-How to get there: 3 hours by car from Baltimore, MD, Philadelphia, PA or Washington, D.C.
+🚗 How to get there: 3 hours by car from Baltimore, MD or Philadelphia, PA

 Explored by Dymphe of Dymabroad

-How to get there: 3 hours by car from Tallahassee, FL and 3.5 hours by car from New Orleans, LA
+🚗 How to get there: 3 hours by car from Tallahassee, FL or New Orleans, LA

 Explored by Trijit of Budget Travel Buff

 Coronado Beach is very close to the picturesque Hotel Del Coronado, which has a private beach itself.
 It’s definitely one of the most beautiful resorts in the area and a perfect place to treat yourself to a luxurious stay.
-It’s also a great place to grab food near the beach if you get hungry.
+It’s also a great place to grab food near the beach.

 Explored by Charles of McCool Travel

-How to get there: 12 mins by car from downtown Clearwater, FL and 45 mins by car from Tampa, FL
+🚗 How to get there: 12 mins by car from downtown Clearwater, FL

 Clearwater Beach is definitely one of the most dream-worthy white sand beaches in the US.
-In fact, Tripadvisor actually named it the best beach in the US in 2019, and the 6th best in the world.
-This beach is located on a barrier island and is characterized by a gorgeous 2.5-mile stretch of white sand.
+Located on a barrier island, this beach features a gorgeous 2.5-mile stretch of white sand.
 It is also connected by a short bridge to Sand Key, another barrier island in the south.

-One unmissable thing to do at Clearwater Beach is to catch sunset at Pier 60.
-There’s a vibrant festival there every night featuring tons of street performers, artisans, and of course, spectacular sunsets.
-Clearwater Beach is also home to a beachfront promenade that’s perfect for cycling and rollerblading, and which is also lined with tons of restaurants, shops, and cafes.
+Clearwater Beach is also home to a beachfront promenade that’s perfect for cycling and rollerblading.
+Plus, it is lined with tons of restaurants, shops, and cafes.

 Explored by Dhara of Roadtripping California

-Carmel-by-the-Sea, on the Central California Coast, is a charming little village, but adding to its popularity as a getaway destination is its pristine, crescent-shaped white sand beach.
-In fact, Carmel Beach is one of the most beautiful beaches in the northern half of the Golden State.
-Depending on your preferred activities, you can spend anything from 30 mins to half a day there.
+Carmel-by-the-Sea on the Central California Coast is a charming little village, but adding to its popularity as a getaway destination is its pristine, crescent-shaped white sand beach.
+In fact, Carmel Beach is one of the most beautiful beaches in the northern half of the Golden State, you can easily spend half a day unwinding there.

-The most popular activity at Carmel Beach is strolling the sandy expanse.
+Be sure to stroll Carmel Beach’s sandy expanse.
 You may also see shorebirds playing at the waterline and whales out in the water in season.
-The beach is very dog-friendly: dogs are allowed off-leash as long as they are under voice command, so it’s a great beach to bring your pooches.
+This beach is very dog-friendly: dogs are allowed off-leash as long as they are under voice command, so it’s a great place to relax with your pooches.

 Carmel Beach is also a very scenic photo spot, especially with the ancient cypress trees on the land end of the beach forming a frame for the water.
 You can also enjoy a spectacular sunset here on good weather days.
-Bring a blanket or beach chairs, and a picnic or wine and cheese from Carmel Village, to enjoy at the beach.
 Surfing and beach volleyball are other Carmel Beach activities to enjoy.

 This beach is free to visit.
 Restrooms and parking are available by the beach but parking can get full, so arrive early.
-There are also lots of cute inns in Carmel Village.
-Hofsas House Hotel is an affordable option, or you can stay at the Tradewinds.
-If you enjoy Italian, Little Napoli is a great place to eat in the village.
+Bring a blanket and a picnic (or wine and cheese) from Carmel Village to enjoy on the sand.
+If you like Italian, Little Napoli is a great place to eat in the village.